lf-edge/eve/pkg/pillar/docs/volumemgr.md

 Volume Manager in turn requests work from downloader and verifier.
 This consists of a set of objects (all using the agentScope mechanism):

-- PersistImageConfig is published by verifier for the verified images, including those found on disk after a device reboot.
 - PersistImageStatus is published by volumemgr to track reference counts on the verified images, including a handshake when the verifier wishes to garbage collection unused images.
 - DownloaderConfig is published by volumemgr and subscribed to by downloader.
 This specifies the desire to find a downloaded blob for a particular object.
 - DownloaderStatus is publishes by downloader to capture progress, errors, and completion of downloading blobs.